 She did computer consulting and tutored people struggling to learn how to use their personal computers, an emerging technology at the time.
 She also designed fliers and ads for various companies.
 “Then I got pregnant and went into the family zone,” she says.
 Three years later, she went back to work as an operations manager.
 Fifteen years after that, she decided to work for herself.
 “It’s only been a few months since I made the decision to kick off this path in life,” says Owens.
 “Basically, I pulled out my number one strength and I’ve designed a career around it.”
 She does various design services, including resume cover pages, social media branding, and interview coaching.

-To kick off her business, she offered a fifty-percent-off coupon on her services to begin getting clients and reviews.
-“For my second round of purchased credits, I left the 50 percent coupon” she says.
-So far she’s been hired on Thumbtack eleven times is building a collection of five-star reviews.
+To kick off her business, she offered a 50 percent-off coupon on her services to begin getting clients and reviews, and it was so successful she kept the promotion going.
+So far she’s been hired on Thumbtack 11 times and is building a collection of five-star reviews.